newmediadenver/drupal-lamp/README.md

 A vagrant build to run a Drupal LAMP stack utilizing best practices.

 Our vision is to aid the Drupal Community by removing the complexity of managing a development environment and to offer a bridge to maintain parity and best practices when going live.
-[Interact with the roadmap](https://github.com/newmediadenver/drupal-lamp/issues/milestones) to help direct this project.

 Requirements
 ------------